 Bryant Park (with the New York Public Library in the background)

 One of the many community gardens scattered across the city

-Balcony of your hotel / apartment
+Balcony or rooftop of your hotel / apartment

 Pebble Beach on the DUMBO river edge with Manhattan skyline in the background